toni-ai/chatbot-analytics/README.md

 # Chatbot Analytics for node.js

 A helper library for that allows to easily integrate analytics in your chatbot.
+You can read more about how to integrate and use Google Analytics in to your chatbot [here](https://medium.com/toni-ai/better-chatbots-with-the-power-of-google-analytics-7b910fcd8dcb).

 Supported 3rd party services: